Self-hosted deployment

 Now you can invite your whole team to the org.
 For this open the drop-down in the top right and head over to the settings.

-Finally, send the invitation link, along with the account's email and initial password over to your team members.
+Finally, send the account's username and initial password over to your team members.

 Stage 2/2: Enroll and Deploy ZenML Pro workspaces